 It is not legal to reside in a shed.
 Living in a shed that has not been set up correctly would offer little more protection than living in a tent.
 Before contemplating converting your old shed space into a livable unit, keep in mind that it is a big project with plenty of elements.

 Sheds are designed and built as storage spaces.
-However, you can convert a shed into a livable space by getting the proper permits and complying with conditions set out by your local council and HOA.
+However, you can convert a shed into a livable space by getting the proper permits and complying with the conditions set out by your local council and HOA.

 Can You Legally Live In a Converted Shed?